whynotkimhari/Final-Project-CS50P/README.md

             to catch exception.

-    <+> Creating the qr code for a link <+>
+    <+> Creating the qr code for a link <+><br/>
-        I will 'import re', 'import pyqrcode', 'import png', and 'from pyqrcode import QRCode' to use this function, the codes are
+        I will 'import re', 'import pyqrcode', 'import png', and 'from pyqrcode import QRCode' to use this function, the codes are<br/>

             """
             def Create_QRCode_for_link(link, name_of_qr):
             if len(name_of_qr) == 0: